HumanSignal/label-studio/docs/source/blog/Nine-important-considerations-for-NLP-labeling.md

 ---
-title: Top 9 features for NLP labeling
+title: 9 important considerations for NLP labeling
 type: blog
 order: 95
 image: /images/nlp-blog/nlp-labeling-relations-de.png
-meta_title: Top 9 features for NLP labeling
+meta_title: 9 important considerations for NLP labeling
-meta_description: The top 9 most important features to look for when performing NLP labeling and considering NLP labeling tools for natural language processing machine learning projects.
+meta_description: The top 9 important considerations for NLP labeling and functionality in labeling tools for natural language processing machine learning projects.
 ---

 When you perform natural language processing (NLP) labeling to create machine learning models, you want the data labeling tool you choose to have specific functionality so that you can create a high-quality dataset to train or fine-tune your model.

-Whatever data labeling tool you choose, make sure it has these nine crucial features.
+We’ve identified the nine most important features that you need to consider when starting with an NLP labeling tool.

 ## 1. Label text spans